zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-12-06-LCM-Zymo-Trio-WGBS-Library-Prep-Test.md

 - Split samples in half:
   - 1: 8 uL of each sample processed using EZ Methylation Gold Kit for Bisulfite Conversion, cleaned according to protocol and eluted in 19 uL DNA elution buffer and stored at -20 ºC overnight
-  - 2: 8 uL of each sample sonicated using [Qsonica](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/Qsonica/)
+  - 2: 8 uL of each sample sonicated 10 minutes at 50% amplitude using [Qsonica](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/Qsonica/)
     - Sample 17 was pretty degraded and did not have a clear chromatin peak.
-      - Sonicate 5 minutes at 25% amplitude?
     - Sample 18 has a very small chromatin peak
-      - Sonicate 10 minutes at 50% amplitude
     - After sonication, sample 17 had bascially no DNA in the right size range, so I only moved on with # 18.
 However, the concentration of #18 was also very very low.
       - <img src="https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/tapestation/LCM_Pilot_WGBS/2024-12-08-LCM-WGBS-Trio-Test_18_sonicated.png?raw=true" height="250">
     - Prepped 18 using Section 1 of the Zymo Trio kit (Lightning conversion), left at 4 ºC overnight and did the clean-up next day.
-- Followed Sections 2-3 as written for the FFPE protocol for all 3 samples (17, 18, 18_Sonicated)
+- Followed Sections 2-3 as written for the FFPE protocol for all 3 samples (17 (UI01), 18 (UI02), 18_Sonicated (UI03))
+  - used 14 cycles for all samples in Section 3
+  -